From weddings to birthdays to corporate events and more, catered events require banquet servers for a delightful guest experience.

 How Much Do You Make as a Banquet Server?

 Like many jobs, pay ranges differ based on location, experience and other factors.
-However, banquet server pay typically hovers between $11 and $12 an hour.
-According to data from the Bureau of Labor Statistics, servers can expect to make a base rate of $11.06 an hour.
+However, banquet server pay typically hovers between $12-$18 an hour.
+According to data from Indeed, banquet servers can expect to make an average hourly wage of ~$15.28 an hour.

 Banquet Server vs. Restaurant Server